Steve2Go/throttle2/README.md

 ## Transmission download & File Managment for iOS & Mac

+Tested on Debian Server, with Mac server supported.
+Windows server should work fine using the built in openSSH.
+A manual install of ffmpeg https://ffmpeg.org may be required if you use the iOS version

 ### Featuring
 - Tunnel RPC over SSH
 - Add & Monitor downloads